Update your garden for Spring

 It’s official, Spring has sprung!
 What better way to make the most of these fresh, sunny months than to spruce up your outdoor space and transform your garden ready for afternoon relaxing, alfresco dining, or evening entertaining (when covid restrictions and weather allow)!

 Let’s start with the basics and give your existing outdoor areas a bit of TLC.
-Give your furniture a brush down and any attention it needs, whether that’s a fresh coat of oil, a lick of paint or simply a little scrub to remove any dirt build up from the autumn and winter months.
+Give your furniture a brush down or a little scrub to remove any dirt build up from the autumn and winter months.

 If you have teak furniture that’s due a bit of care, why not take a look at our Teak Care Guide for more in-depth advice.